ibertagnolli/vangan/README.md

-# vangan Computational Aesthetics Using Generative Adversarial Networks
+# Vangan Computational Aesthetics Using Generative Adversarial Networks

 This project was made for my High School Science fair in Spring 2020.
 I placed first in the computer science division and won the directors award at the University of Utah Science fair.
 The project is a Generative adversarial Netowrk that was trained on thousands of impressionist landscape and Van Gogh paintings I scraped from the internet.